jart/landlock-make/README.md

 build/bootstrap/make.com -j8
 ```

-If you wish to build this project from source, rather than use the
-binary blobs, you may do so as follows:
+If you wish to build this project from source, you may do so as follows:

 ```
 git clone https://github.com/jart/cosmopolitan